top of page

 Specialties

-Internal Family Systems Therapy, Emotional Transformation Therapy, Eye Movement Desensitization and Reprocessing, Somatic Experiencing, Intensive Therapy
+Internal Family Systems Therapy, Sand Tray Therapy, Brainspotting, Somatic Experiencing,

 Consultations